casdoor/casdoor-website/docs/integration/go/minio.md

 ## Step4.
 Try the demo!

-Now, you can open your MinIO console on the browser and click on `Login with SSO`.
+Now, you can open your MinIO console in the browser and click on `Login with SSO`.

-You will be redirected to the casdoor user login page, upon successful login you will be redirected to MinIO page and logged in automatically, you should see now the buckets and objects they have access to.
+You will be redirected to the casdoor user login page.
+Upon successful login you will be redirected to MinIO page and logged in automatically and you should see now the buckets and objects they have access to.

 :::caution

 If you deploy frontend and backend of casdoor in different ports, the login page you are redirected to will be backend port and it will display `404 not found`.
 You can modify the port to the frontend one.
 Then you can access to casdoor login page successfully.

 :::